otrv4/otrv4/otrv4.md

 If `msgstate` is `MSGSTATE_PLAINTEXT`:

-  * If you enforce encryption:
+  * If encryption is required:
     * Store plaintext messages for possible retransmission.
     * Send a Query Message.
     * Stop sending additional query messages until the DAKE finishes.
   * Otherwise:
-    * If `SEND_WHITESPACE_TAG` is set and you have not received a plaintext message from this correspondent, attach the whitespace tag to the message.
+    * If advertising willingness to start OTR is allowed and you have not received a plaintext message from this correspondent, attach the whitespace tag to the message.
     * Send the (possibly modified) message as plaintext.

 If `msgstate` is `MSGSTATE_ENCRYPTED`: